 Enneapterygius atrogulareBlack-throat triplefin | Eastern Australian Blackhead Triplefin | Ringed Triplefin | Ringscale Threefin | Saddled Triplefin | Enneapterygius annulatus

 Female mottled brown, without any distinctive marks, though rear half of body often slightly more yellow and a pale curved line beneath eye.
-Male red-brown with black head.
-Both with narrow darkish band on tail base, but not always obvious.
-Similar E. rufopileus (Blackcheek Threefin) has comparatively shorter 1st dorsal fin (50% height of 2nd dorsal fin in females, 75% height in males).
-Males of numerous other threefin species have black heads and red/brown bodies, mostly distinguished by location.
+Males and females have narrow darkish band on tail base, but not always obvious.
+During spawning season, male is reddish with black head and female is brighter ('sparkly') when spawning.